import matplotlib.pyplot as plt

 The HistoryMatching

-calibration method can be a useful way to iteratively decide which simulations to run to generate data refine the emulator on.
+calibration method can be a useful way to iteratively decide which simulations to run to generate data to refine the emulator on.
 The HistoryMatchingWorkflow

 implements this iterative sample-predict-refit workflow.
 Each time it is run: